 There is an extensive network of pumps and pipelines, coupled with water reservoirs controlled with floodgates all through the farm for irrigation.
 Most of the irrigation and flooding is carried out from these reservoirs with the water flowing down due to gravity.

-Come harvest time in the Fall and the bogs are flooded again to facilitate picking.
+Come harvest time in Fall and the bogs are flooded again to facilitate picking.
 The cranberry fruit has four air pockets and hence they float in water.
 Once the bogs are flooded with about 2 feet of water, the vines holding the cranberry fruits rise up.

 The truck carrying the cranberries from the bogs empty them into a hopper.
 From here begins the packing journey of the cranberries.
 The cranberries now travel through a conveyer belt up to the Vibrating Table of the Air-Cleaner.
 The table has holes, adequate enough to let the cranberries pass through.
 The vines are collected here.
 From this table, the cranberries fall through a wind tunnel.
 The wind clears all the leaves.